This article is part of a larger series on Best Small Business Credit Cards.

 - Earn rewards: When you reimburse your employees’ expenses, they get to keep any rewards the business purchase earned; employee credit cards allow you to keep the rewards and use them as you see fit

-- Monitor and control spending: Track and limit how employees spend company money with tools that set credit limits and allow you to see business spending in real-time
+- Monitor and control spending: Track and limit how employees spend company money with tools that set credit limits and allow you to see business spending in real-time, which is one reason to choose a business card vs personal card

 - Save time: You’ll streamline your expense process by reducing or eliminating reimbursements and paying one bill for many of your business’s purchases

 Drawbacks of Employee Credit Cards

 - Increasing your risk: In many cases, you personally are liable for any expenses placed on an authorized user credit card; if you have to make a personal guarantee you must place spending controls on individual cards

 - Threatening your credit: If you can’t repay your company’s credit card debts, and you’ve made a personal guarantee, your business credit could be damaged; some small business credit cards even report to personal credit bureaus, meaning your personal credit also could take a hit